broadinstitute/sherlock/CONTRIBUTING.md

 ### Database Schema

 Sherlock is a multi-replica system, so we can't make database changes that would break existing replicas during incremental rollout.
 As this is internal software, we do allow breaking changes when the change would not be breaking for any instances we have deployed.
 Current deployments can be found at https://beehive.dsp-devops-prod.broadinstitute.org/charts/sherlock/chart-releases.

+## Submitting Changes

+PRs require a ticket in the title with CLIA risk and security impact description filled.
+The description must include a summary of the changes, an explanation of what testing was done (screenshots recommended), and a note on the risk of the change.